-The "Sustainable Nitrogen Management Resolution" (adopted at UN Environment Assembly UNEA 4 in 2019 and supplemented at UNEA 5 in 2021) recognizes the multiple environmental impacts caused by anthropogenic N_r creation and pollution and calls for better coordination of national policies across the global nitrogen cycle.
-The UNEP established the Nitrogen Working Group (NWG) facilitate the to implementation of the resolutions (cf. Interconvention Nitrogen Coordination Mechanism INCOM) and assigned the International Nitrogen Management System INMS to draw an International Nitrogen Assessment.
+The "Sustainable Nitrogen Management Resolution" (adopted at UN Environment Assembly UNEA 4 in 2019 and supplemented at UNEA 5 in 2021) recognizes the multiple environmental impacts caused by anthropogenic Nrcreation and pollution and calls for better coordination of national policies across the global nitrogen cycle.
+The UNEP established the Nitrogen

+Working Group (NWG) facilitate the to implementation resolutions of the (cf. Interconvention Nitrogen Coordination Mechanism INCOM) and assigned the International Nitrogen Management System INMS to draw an International Nitrogen Assessment.
 The results will be published prior to the UNEA-6 in 2024 (UNEP, 2022).